 Musirepov Kazhak Children's and Youth Theatre, children's and youth theatre in Almaty, Kazakhstan

-The theatre was founded in 1946 and initially presented performances in Russian before shifting focus to Kazakh-language productions.
-The current building was constructed between 1957 and 1962 on the site of a former church and was designated as a cultural monument in 2010.
+The theatre was founded in 1946 and began with performances in Russian before shifting its focus to Kazakh-language productions.
+The current building was put up between 1957 and 1962 on the site of a former church, and it was listed as a cultural monument in 2010.

 The community of curious travelers